 Emails not only inform customers, but they help to retain them, about 80% of business professionals, believe that it keeps customers around for longer.
-Having an email marketing campaign gives you the power to attract, retain, and encourage repeat customers.
+Having an email marketing strategy gives you the power to attract, retain, and encourage repeat customers.

 Sale Cycle found that 73% of marketers rated the ROI of email to be “Good” or “Excellent.”
 Not to mention consumers check personal email for an average of 2.5 hours each weekday while at work.
 You might even be guilty of checking your email after work as well.